kadena-docs/kadena-docs/docs/resources/glossary.md

 ### module

-A module is the fundamental logical unit for all Pact smart contracts.
+A module is the fundamental logical unit for programs used in Pact smart contracts.
 All of the functions and data definitions that are required to complete a set of related business operations are defined within the context of a module.
 For simple contracts, a single module often contains all of the code necessary to create an application or a service.

 ## N

 ### namespace

+A namespace is a logical ownership boundary for smart contracts that are controlled by a specific entity.
+Smart contracts include a namespace declaration to provide a unique prefix for everything—including functions, keysets, and interfaces—defined within the namespace scope.

 ### non-fungible token (NFT)